GDimanov/Documentation/README.md

 --------------------------------------------------------------------------------
 # Authentication

+## Request Authentication

+All API endpoints (with the exception of /login) require a valid JSON Web Token (JWT) to be included in the request headers.

+1. Obtain a Token: Send a POST request to the /login endpoint with valid credentials.

+2. Authorize Requests: Include the returned userToken in the header of every subsequent request.

+3. Header Format:

+    ◦ Key: Authorization

+    ◦ Value: Bearer <your_token_here>

+Example Header: Authorization: Bearer eyJhbGciOiJIUzI1NiJ9...

+Note: Access to specific endpoints is restricted based on user roles (e.g. OWNER, MANAGER, CASHIER etc..).
+Ensure your authenticated user has the required permissions for the operation you are attempting.

 Before performing any operations, the POS must authenticate to receive a JWT token.

 ## Log in

 REQUEST METHOD: POST